ClJarvis/BuildIt/README.md

 ## Features

-- Freelancer project tracker
+- Freelance project tracker

-## Basic Acceptance Criteria
+## Basic Features

 1. User will be able to register for Build and Bill.
 2. User will be able to name each project.
 3. User will be able to input time spent building the project.
-4. User will be able to quantities and cost of materials used on project.
+4. User will be able to total quantities and cost of materials used on project.
 5. User will be able to multiply cost x amount to get a total for each item used in project.
 6. User will be able to total all material costs in a project.
 7. User will be able to total time spent on project.